kabir12345/kabir12345/README.md

 # Hello, there! 👋

 I'm Kabir Jaiswal, a Master's student in Computer Engineering at New York University (NYU) 🎓.
-Currently:  Machine Learning Intern @ BrandGuard AI.
+Currently:  Machine Learning @ BrandGuard AI.
 Seeking new opportunities as a MLE.
 ## 📚 Education

-- Master's in Computer Engineering, New York University, NY, USA (In progress) [GPA 3.83/4]
+- Master's in Computer Engineering, New York University, NY, USA (In progress) [GPA 3.88/4]
 >
 >Relevant Coursework: Machine Learning, Deep Learning Fundamentals, Applied Matrix Theory, Computing System Architecture
 >